pokle/TastySheet/README.md

-TastyGrid the HTML5 contenteditable table
+TastySheet the HTML5 contenteditable table
 ====

 A little experiment to see if HTML5 has come far enough to create editable tables that